NStYA Race Regulations

 Trophies are also presented for individual races.
 All NStYA trophies are to remain in the possession of the Home Club of the Annual winner.
 In the case of a winner not belonging to a Member Club, the trophy shall remain at the race finish member YACHT CLUB.
 If a recipient wishes to retain a trophy, he/she must submit a deposit of a $100.00 REFUNDABLE post-dated cheque payable to NStYA for replacement cost of any trophy.

 The NStYA Overall Championship will comprise of NStYA Category A & B races.
-A boat must participate in at least two (2) Category A races to be eligible to win the NStYA Overall Championship.
-Any boat that has raced two (2) or more Category A races will be deemed to have finished ahead of any boat that has not.
+A boat must participate in at least one (1) Category A races to be eligible to win the NStYA Overall Championship.
 Any boat that has raced one (1) Category A race will be deemed to have finished ahead of any boat that has raced in zero (0) Category A races.

 For further information contact your local club NStYA representative.